JaganKaartik/HH/README.md

 provider over time, and may include all of the key administrative clinical data relevant to that persons care under a particular provider, including demographics, progress notes, problems, medications, vital signs, past medical history, immunizations, laboratory data and radiology reports.

 A basic electronic health record application built on the Java EE Architecture which uses JSP, Servlets and PostGreSQL.
+This software contains a very basic and mininal UI, build using Materialize CSS.

 This project is done as part of the (15CSE376) Net Centric Programming course.